-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2023

-OR

-${\Box}$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 001-38530

-Essential Properties Realty Trust, Inc.

-(Exact name of Registrant as specified in its Charter)

-Maryland 82-4005693 (I.R.S.
-Employer Identification No.) (State or other jurisdiction of incorporation or organization) 902 Carnegie Center Blvd., Suite 520 Princeton, New Jersey 08540 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (609) 436-0619 Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Name of Each Exchange on Which Registered Title of Each Class Common Stock, \$0.01 par value New York Stock Exchange FPRT Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of April 26, 2023, the registrant had 148,838,117 shares of common stock, \$0.01 par value per share, outstanding.

-Table of Contents
+Washing yton, D.C.
+20549 FC ORM 10-Q Mark One) QUAR RTERLY REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly p period ended March 31, 2024 OR TRAN SITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition Commission period from to File Number 001-38530 E ssential Proper ties Realty Trust, Inc. (Exact name of Regis trant as specified in its Charter) (State or ot aryland ner jurisdiction of n or organization) 82-4005693 (I.R.S.
+Employer Identification No.) Princeto enter Blvd., Suite 520 n, New Jersey ipal Executive Offices) 08540 (Zip Code) Registrant's telephone numb er, including area code: (609) 436-0619 Securities register red pursuant to Section 12(b) of the Act: Title of Each C Common Stock, \$0.01 nths (or for such shorter perio b be filed by Section 13 or 15(d) of the Securities to file such reports), and (2) has been subject to Interactive Data File required to be submitted pueriod that the registrant was required to submit su elerated filer, a non-accelerated filer, a smaller re ller reporting company," and "emerging growth co Large accelerated filer X Accelerated filer Non-a accelerated filer Smaller reporting company Emero ging growth company Linois owth company, indicate by ch eck mark if the registrant has elec eted not to use the extended transition period for one complying with any new or revised f an emerging gro int to Section 13(a) of the Exchan ge / tot. 🗖 f an emerging gro inancial accounti ng standards provided pursua ' ' Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

 PART I. FINANCIAL INFORMATION Page

-Item 1.
-Financial Statements
+tem 1.
+Financial Statements -

-Consolidated Balance Sheets as of March 31, 2023 (unaudited) and December 31, 2022 2
+Consolidated Balance Sheets as of March 31, 2024 (unaudited) and December 31, 2023 2

-Consolidated Statements of Operations for the three months ended March 31, 2023 and 2022 (unaudited) 3
+Consolidated Statements of Operations for the three months ended March 31, 2024 and 2023 (unaudited) 3

-Consolidated Statements of Comprehensive Income for the three months ended March 31, 2023 and 2022
+Consolidated Statements of Comprehensive Income for the three months ended March 31, 2024 and 2023

 (unaudited) 4

-Consolidated Statements of Stockholders' Equity for the three months ended March 31, 2023 and 2022
+Consolidated Statements of Stockholders' Equity for the three months ended March 31, 2024 and 2023

 (unaudited) 5

-Consolidated Statements of Cash Flows for the three months ended March 31, 2023 and 2022 (unaudited) 7
+Consolidated Statements of Cash Flows for the three months ended March 31, 2024 and 2023 (unaudited) 7

 Notes to Consolidated Financial Statements (unaudited) 9

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 40
+tem 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 41

-Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 64
+tem 3.
+Quantitative and Qualitative Disclosures About Market Risk 65

-Item 4.
-Controls and Procedures 65
+tem 4.
+Controls and Procedures 66

 PART II.
 OTHER INFORMATION

+07

-Item 1.
-Legal Proceedings 66
+tem 1.
+Legal Proceedings 67

-Item 1A.
-Risk Factors 66
+tem 1A.
+Risk Factors 67

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 66
+tem 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 67

-Item 3.
-Defaults Upon Senior Securities 66
+tem 3.
+Defaults Upon Senior Securities 67

-Item 4.
-Mine Safety Disclosures 66
+tem 4.
+Mine Safety Disclosures 67

-Item 5.
-Other Information 66
+tem 5.
+Other Information 67

-Item 6.
-Exhibits 67
+tem 6.
+Exhibits 68

-Signatures 68
+Signatures 69

+Jigilatures 00

+i

-ESSENTIAL PROPERTIES REALTY TRUST, INC. CONSOLIDATED FINANCIAL STATEMENTS Consolidated Balance Sheets (In thousands, except share and per share data)
+ESSENTIAL PROPERTIES REALTY TRUST, INC. CONSOLIDATED FINANCIAL STATEMENTS Consolidated Balance Sheets

+(In thousands, except share and per share data)